HydroProtocol/ethereum-watcher/readme.md

 ```
 ![Screen Shot 2020-01-03 at 10 36 20 AM](https://user-images.githubusercontent.com/698482/71704362-e6863480-2e14-11ea-8daa-78f9b1bfa243.png)

-# How to use
+# Usage

-the most two important structs we provide are:
+To effectively use nights-watch, you will be interacting with two primary structs:

 - Watcher
 - ReceiptLogWatcher

 ## Watcher

-`Watcher` is an HTTP client keeps polling for newly mined blocks on Ethereum, we can register various kinds of plugins into `Watcher`, including:
+`Watcher` is an HTTP client which continuously polls newly mined blocks on the Ethereum Blockchain.
+We can incorporate various kinds of "plugins" into `Watcher`, which will poll for specific types of events and data, such as:

 - BlockPlugin
 - TransactionPlugin
 - TransactionReceiptPlugin
 - ReceiptLogPlugin

-Once the `Watcher` sees a new block, it will parse the info and feed the data into the registered plugins, you can see the code examples [below](#example-of-watcher).
+Once the `Watcher` sees a new block, it will parse the info and feed the data into the registered plugins.
+You can see some of the code examples [below](#watcher-examples).

-One Interesting thing about plugins is that you can create your plugin based on provided ones, for example, as the code is shown [below](#listen-for-new-erc20-transfer-events), we register an `ERC20TransferPlugin` to show new ERC20 Transfer Events, this plugin is based on `TransactionReceiptPlugin`, what we do in it is simply parse the receipts info from `TransactionReceiptPlugin`.
-So if you want to show more info than `ERC20TransferPlugin`, for example, the gas used for this transfer transaction, you can easily create a `BetterERC20TransferPlugin` showing that.
+The plugins are designed to be easily modifiable so that you can create your own plugin based on the provided ones.
+For example, the code shown [below](#listen-for-new-erc20-transfer-events) registers an `ERC20TransferPlugin` to show new ERC20 Transfer Events.
+This plugin simply parses some receipt info from a different `TransactionReceiptPlugin`.
+So if you want to show more info than what the `ERC20TransferPlugin` shows, like the gas used in the transaction, you can easily create a `BetterERC20TransferPlugin` showing that.

-### Example of Watcher
+### Watcher Examples

 #### Print number of newly mined blocks